By David Dodge and Duncan Kinney

 “Well I went to Saskatchewan to find the industry that I could really stimulate quickly to prove that there was great opportunity in Saskatchewan.”
 With that goal Rathwell helped grow the broiler chicken business in the province before buying Sun Country Farms.

 “We bought a birdseed company, my wife and I, and we decided to turn it into a zero-emission company to prove that you could have a zero-emission company and be sustainable.
 And that took a year because we had to convince and work with the provincial utility there to secure a block of green power that they were producing,” says Rathwell.

 While it took some time to convince SaskPower that their wind power was worth more than regular coal-fired electricity, his persistence paid off.
-Today Saskatchewan has a green power program thanks to Rathwell and it has doubled in size and is sold out.
+Saskatchewan has a green power program thanks to Rathwell and it has doubled in size already.